lfe-mug/lmug-nova/README.md

 While lmug middleware accept handlers as arguments with these handlers each being functions in their own right (and which accept a request record as an argument), EWSAPI modules (the inets http version of "middleware") are a little more diverse.
-Unlike lumg middleware, they don't just return additional handlers, rather they may return any one of the following (see [inets httpd Reference Manual](http://erlang.org/doc/man/httpd.html)):
+Unlike lmug middleware, they don't just return additional handlers, rather they may return any one of the following (see [inets httpd Reference Manual](http://erlang.org/doc/man/httpd.html)):